 Brad Tilley, of Sleepy Hollow, shot a one over par 141 to capture the 2019 Gene Sarazen Invitational by three shots over runner-up Chris White, of Garden City Golf Club.
 Tilley, who won the Westchester and Met Mid Ams in early October, and defeated Walker Cup veteran Connor Purcell, 8 & 7 in the Carey Cup on October 23rd, completed the 2019 amateur season with one of the most spectacular runs of golf in recent memory.

 George Zahringer III, of Deepdale, shot a thirty- six hole score of 151 to win the Senior Championship.
 A winner of the US Mid Am and the British Sr. Am, and a veteran of the Masters, The Walker Cup, and seven US Sr. Opens, George has compiled a forty year resume of accomplishments that ranks him among the greatest American amateurs of the modern era.

 The entire staff of Fresh Meadow did a terrific job hosting the event.

 Despite challenges from the weather, Joe Gardener had the course in pristine condition.
 Head pro Danny Balin, and his assistants James Cunha, Ted Hines and Cody Homer, did a great job with the rules and scoring.
-Eric Wolfrey, and his clubhouse staff, provided first class food service, while Jose in the locker room and Doug on the first tee did a great job managing our 85 player field.
+Eric Wolfrey, and his clubhouse staff, provided first class food service, and Jose in the locker room and Doug on the first tee did a great job managing our 85 player field.
 Our guest starter Charles Weissman, and all our volunteers, put in long hours and were instrumental in keeping the golf course moving at a three and a half hour pace both days.

-Finally, The Fresh Meadow membership wishes to acknowledge the spectacular amateur career of James Nicholas, and offer him our best wishes as he embarks on his journey toward the PGA Tour.
-We all look forward to watching and pulling for James as he shines on golf’s biggest stage.Click for full results
+The 2019 Sarazen also marked the final event in the spectacular amateur career of James Nicholas.
+The Fresh Meadow membership and the entire Met Area golf community look forward to watching and pulling for James as he shines on golf’s biggest stage.Click for full results

 From 1925 through 1930, Gene Sarazen served as the head pro at Fresh Meadow, where he made golf history on the club’s original A.W.
 Tilinghast course in Flushing.